metreeca/mark/README.md

 - the site is generated and watched as described above
 - the generated site is served on a development grade HTTP server for testing purposes
 - on supported systems, the served site is automatically opened in the default user browser
-- pages are automatically reloaded on updates (courtesy of [Live.js](https://livejs.com)
+- pages are automatically reloaded on updates (courtesy of [Live.js](https://livejs.com))

 > :warning:
+>
 > **Live page reloading assumes `UTF-8`.**

 # Support

 - open an [issue](https://github.com/metreeca/mark/issues) to report a problem or to suggest a new feature
-- open a topic on [groups.google.com/d/forum/metreeca](https://groups.google.com/d/forum/metreeca) to ask how-to or open-ended questions
+- post to [groups.google.com/d/forum/metreeca](https://groups.google.com/d/forum/metreeca) to ask how-to or open-ended questions

 # License